simon04/gnome-shell-extension-weather/README.md

 To debug the extension, active the switch `Debug extension` in the settings:

-You have now two new file ("weather.log" and "weather-prefs.log") in the extension dir (`~/.local/share/gnome-shell/extensions/weather-extension@xeked.com/`).
+You have now two new file (".weather-extension.log" and ".weather-extension-prefs.log") in your home dir.

 ----